Traveller, community activist, shop keeper, music, dance, occasional DJ, cook & food enthusiast.

 Lyme Regis based.
 Trained in the biological sciences (agricultural botany and molecular biology).
 Swapped academics for a life of travel and trading - importing hand crafts from Latin America and selling at music festivals and my shop.
 Now a contemporary giftware and lifestyle shop (Fuego, Lyme Regis).

 Love bringing people together for fun, music and dance.
 Eclectic musical taste.
 Reputation for good background music in Fuego (with a great sound system - a legacy of my dad's Hi-Fi system, built in the 70's when the shop was our lounge!)
 As a DJ, I enjoy sharing Lounge, Nu Jazz, Ghetto Funk, World/Latin, Soul, Electro Swing/Blues, Hip Hop, Breakbeat, Drum & Bass.
-I've made over 40 playlists of various genres on Soundcloud which you can listen to here: www.soundcloud.com/ayvin/sets
+I've made around 40 playlists of various genres on Soundcloud which you can listen to here: www.soundcloud.com/ayvin/sets

 Bringing people together, using music and the arts as a social glue motivated me to become involved in the wider community, and since the 1990s I've been a volunteer community activist, making a difference where and when I could.
 I was a Town Councillor (Independent) for 7 years and chaired it's Marine Theatre management committee, steering the theatre into becoming a charitable trust so that it could be run by enthusiasts rather than a disinterested Council.
 I also chaired the former Club for Young People and the local Regatta & Carnival committee - expanding its arts programme as fund raising activities, and initiated and lead 2 large scale Millennium community arts projects.
 I resigned from all of this in 2002 for more extended travel.

 In 2007 a friend encouraged me to help start a new organisation for young people, as the youth club had closed down.
 This evolved into B Sharp - a music charity that brings young people together to create their own music.
 I chaired and helped develop B Sharp for 7 years (2008 - 15) through networking, blogging, fund raising, building it into a highly regarded charity.
-Making music together benefits people in so many ways and it was great to see and hear so many stories about confidence building, empowerment and creativity, alongside personal and social development, especially for young people with challenging circumstances.
+Making music together benefits people in so many ways and it was great to see and hear so many stories about confidence building, empowerment and creativity, alongside personal and social development, especially for young people living with challenging circumstances.

-More travel in 2016 and some 'me time' after being a carer for my mum for 10 years.
+More extended travel in 2016 and some 'me time' after being a carer for my mum for 10 years.

 Brexit has taken the wind out of my sails.
 Over time I've learnt that openness, co-operation and cultural diversity is far more effective at delivering strategies, projects and personal rewards than isolation, intolerance, pride and self-interest.
 Brexit feels like the latter and I don't really want to give voluntary time to benefit people who think like this.
 Having said that, I also don't want to be stuck in a rut as a grumpy old man! :)